lyteword/chspurgeon-tod/volume-5/psalm-106.md

 **Verse 43.** *They were brought low for their iniquity.* Sin is of a weakening and impoverishing nature; it has weakened all mankind, and taken from them their moral strength to do good; and has brought them to poverty and want; to be beggars on the dunghill; to a pit wherein is no water; and left them in a hopeless and helpless condition; yea, it brings the people of God often times after conversion into a low estate, when God hides his face because of it, temptations are strong, grace is weak, and they become lukewarm and indifferent to spiritual things. *John Gill.*

 **Verse 46.** *He made them also to be pitied of all them that carried them captives.* This improved feeling towards the Jews through God's influence appears in Da 1:9; as Joseph similarly had his captivity improved by God's favour (Ge 39:21).
-So Evil merodach, King of Babylon, treated kindly Jehoiachin, king of Judah (2Ki 25:27). *A.R.
-Fausset.*
+So Evil merodach, King of Babylon, treated kindly Jehoiachin, king of Judah (2Ki 25:27). *A. R. Fausset.*

 **Verse 47.** *Gather us.* Bishop Patrick says that, in his opinion, this verse refers to those, who, in the days of Saul, or before, were taken prisoners by the Philistines, or other nations; whom David prays God to gather to their own land again; that they might worship him in that place which he had prepared for the ark of his presence. *Thomas Fenton.*